Devils top Capitals while Ovechkin scores No. 700

 The Washington bench spilled out on to the ice and hugged Ovechkin, who received an ovation from the New Jersey crowd.
 The Devils got the last laugh as Severson fired a high shot past goalie Ilya Samsonov just after Washington finished killing off two penalties.
 It was the first road loss this season for Samsonov, who had won his first 10 away from home.
 Severson added an assist.

-Blackwood has won his last six games and finished with 33 saves.
+Blackwood, who has won his last six games, finished with 33 saves.
 Washington has dropped four straight and is 1-5-1 in its last seven games as it continues to have problems both on offense and defense.
 New Jersey's defense stifled the Caps throughout, clogging the neutral zone and always shadowing Ovechkin.

 Bratt's assist came on the power-play with 7:48 remaining in the second period as Simmonds easily tapped a rebound into an open net after a Nikita Gusev shot.
 Washington cut the lead to 2-1 with 5:16 left in the second period when Tom Wilson tipped in a John Carlson blast.
 Carlson was near the blue line, while Wilson knocked the puck in from in front of Blackwood.